hortonworks/cloudbreak/docs/index.md

 Enjoy Cloudbreak - the Hadoop as a Service API which brings you a Hadoop ecosystem in minutes.
 You are literaly one click or REST call away from a fully functional, distributed Hadoop cluster.

 <!--releases.md-->

+##Contributing to Cloudbreak

+Want to contribute on Cloudbreak?
+Here are the [instructions](guidelines.md) to get you started.

+They are probably not perfect, please let us know if anything feels wrong or incomplete.

+### Legal

+*Brought to you courtesy of our legal counsel.
+For more context, please see the Notice document.*

+Use and transfer of Cloudbreak may be subject to certain restrictions by the United States and other governments.
+It is your responsibility to ensure that your use and/or transfer does not violate applicable laws.

+### Licensing
+Cloudbreak is licensed under the Apache License, Version 2.0.
+See [LICENSE](http://www.apache.org/licenses/LICENSE-2.0.html) for full license text.